BY JOYCE DALL'ACQUA PETERSON

 Yet another family contacted Lutz in hopes of pursuing research in Snyder-Robinson syndrome (SRS), a rare developmental condition, and organized the Snyder-Robinson Foundation to raise funds for research and provide resources for families of SRS patients.

-An August 30 Wall Street Journal article about the struggles of families pushing for a cure for rare diseases quotes Lutz: “We are trying to develop a system of resources that patients and their families can plug into so they do not have to shoulder the expense of this.
+A 2017 Wall Street Journal article about the struggles of families pushing for a cure for rare diseases quotes Lutz: “We are trying to develop a system of resources that patients and their families can plug into so they do not have to shoulder the expense of this.
 But, we are not there yet.”

 Yet, Lutz says, there have never been greater possibilities to find treatments for rare genetic diseases.